ch-stark/argocdpoliciesblog/blog_simplified.md

 10. Governance focused UI-support (Governance-Dashboard) which enables you to drill down into errors from every single Policy.

+The Governance-UI tells a clear story about governance, compliance, and adherence to corporate standards within the Kubernetes domain.

     See here for an overall Governance overview in RHACM-UI:
    ![Governance](images/governance.png)